hazelcast/hazelcast-reference-manual/src/Diagnostics.md

 diagnostics-<host IP>#<port>-<unique ID>.log
 ```

-The name of the log file can be prefixed with a custom string using:
+The name of the log file can be prefixed with a custom string as shown below:

 ```
 -Dhazelcast.diagnostics.filename.prefix=foobar